connexcs/docs/routing-strategy.md

 **5. Reverse LCR** – Most Expensive route will be picked first.

+**6. Tiered Routing**

+We have a new feature "Tier" in routing strategy it allows 1 selection per tier.
+Example

+1 [A,B,C]
+2 [D,E]
+3 [F,G,H]

+First run may be A,E,G second one may be B,D,F. But never more than 1 from the same Tier would be allowed.

 On the Dashboard, select **Management** and choose **"Routing Strategy"** from the drop down menu.

 ![alt text][routing-dashboard-new]